-As discussed in Notes 2 and 3 to the consolidated financial statements, the Company provides quality, quick-turn prototyping and on-demand manufacturing services.
+As discussed in Notes 2 and 3 to the consolidated financial statements, the Company provides quality, quick-turn prototyping and ondemand manufacturing services.
 The majority of revenue recognized in a reporting period is based on completed, invoiced contracts.
-The Company manufactures parts that have no alternative use to the Company since the parts are custom made to specific customer orders and the Company believes that there is a legally enforceable right to payment for performance completed to date on these manufactured parts.
+The Company manufactures custom parts to specific customer orders that have no alternative use to the Company, and the Company believes that there is a legally enforceable right to payment for performance completed to date on these manufactured parts.
 Revenue is recognized over time for manufactured parts which meet these two criteria.
-For revenue recognized over time, management uses the input method to measure progress toward the complete satisfaction of performance obligations, based on production time incurred to date as a percentage of total estimated production time.
+For revenue recognized over time, management uses the input method based on time in production time as a percentage of total estimated production time to measure progress toward satisfying performance obligations using the estimated total time necessary to complete the parts per the customer's order and an estimate of inventory and production costs incurred to date.

 Auditing revenue recognized over time was challenging because the relevant accounting standard requires the Company to estimate the progress towards satisfaction of performance obligations, applying a single appropriate method to measure progress.
 The input method requires an analysis of the incurred time in production and an estimate of the total time necessary to complete the total parts per the customer's order.
-The Company also estimates a reasonable profit margin.
+The Company also estimates inventory and production costs incurred to date.
 These estimates are based on management's assessment of the current status of production as well as historical results.